-In addition, the victim of a serious car accident may suffer psychological injuries, such as anxiety or Post Traumatic Stress Disorder (PTSD).
+In addition, a victim of a serious car accident may suffer psychological injuries.
+A victim may suffer from anxiety, depression or Post-Traumatic Stress Disorder (PTSD).

 Treatment of some of these injuries can be extremely expensive, and some require lifelong medical care.
-For example, a car accident victim suffering from a traumatic brain injury may have headaches, vision and hearing problems, cognitive issues, and even personality changes that require ongoing management and medication.
-Some TBI victims are never able to return to work.
-Others can work, but below pre-accident levels, resulting in a significant decrease in earning capacity.
+For example, a car accident victim suffering from a traumatic brain injury may have headaches, vision and hearing problems, and cognitive issues that require ongoing management and medication

 Some of the most common types of damages awarded in car and truck accident cases include: